AtMostafa/good-coding-practices/workshop/pep8.org.md

         def complex(real, imag = 0.0):
             return magic(r = real, i = imag)

+You might find that some automatic formatters/linters disagree!

 ---

-- Function annotations should use the normal rules for colons and always have spaces around the `->` arrow if present.
+- Function annotations should use the normal rules for colons.
+- Always have spaces around the `->` arrow if present.

     Yes: